OmniFlix/onft/readme.md

 # oNFT

-**oNFT** - OmniFlix NFT module
+**oNFT** - OmniFlix NFT Module

-This module code initially taken from [irismod/nft](https://github.com/irismod/nft) repository and modified according our oNFT structure
+The code for this module is initially taken from the [irismod/nft](https://github.com/irismod/nft) repository and modified according the structure of oNFT.